A stratified polyhedral homotopy method for sampling positive-dimensional zero sets of polynomial systems: Stratified polyhedral homotopy for standard unmixed cases

 where $\boldc_1,\dots,\boldc_q$ are the coefficient vectors of the original polynomial system \eqref{equ:unmixed-sys}. \end{lemma}

-This is the basic setup for the ``$A$-philosophy'' for Laurent systems consolidated in the classical text by Gel'fand, Kapranov, and Zelevinsky \cite{GelfandKapranovZelevinsky1994Discriminants}.
-It can also be viewed as a parametrization of the incident variety.
+This is the basic setup for the ``$A$-philosophy'' for Laurent systems consolidated in the classical text by I. Gel'fand, M. Kapranov, and A. Zelevinsky \cite{GelfandKapranovZelevinsky1994Discriminants}.
 We include an elementary and constructive proof for later reference.